danishrahmankpm/PromoEngine/README.md

   - Combo promotion
 - Clean and extensible architecture
 - REST API using `POST` with JSON input
-- Unit tested using JUnit and Spring MockMvc
+- Unit tested using JUnit

 ---